ChurchSafety Logo and homepage linkPencil

 Fire Precautions

-The most important fire precautions for Places of Worship to consider include:
+The most significant fire precautions for Places of Worship include:

-Bullet pointAutomatic fire detectors might be needed in some buildings, especially if a fire could be a risk to people if it is not detected (such as a two-story building) or there are large numbers of people in the building.
+Bullet pointAutomatic fire detectors might be needed in some buildings, especially if a fire could be a risk to people if it is not detected (such as a two-storey building) or there are large numbers of people in the building.
+Smoke detectors provide the best response, and heat detectors would be used when there is a risk of a false alarm from a smoke detector.

-Bullet pointThere must be fire extinguishers in the building, not only to maintain exits while people evacuate but to control small fires.
+Bullet pointThere must be suitable numbers of fire extinguishers in the building, not only to maintain exits while people evacuate but to control or even extinguish small fires.
 Extinguishers should be marked with signs, be simple to use and people need to be trained in how to use them.

-Bullet pointThere must be enough fire exits in the building for the numbers of people who use it and exits must lead as directly to safety as possible.
-Sliding or rotating doors are not suitable as emergency exits, and any door on an exit route must open in the direction of travel (but there might be some flexibility for the smallest of buildings where fewer than 60 people congregate).
+Bullet pointThere must be adequate fire exit provision for the building considering the numbers of people who might be present.
+Sliding or rotating doors are not suitable as emergency exits, and any door on an exit route must open in the direction of travel (but there might be some flexibility for the smallest of buildings where fewer than 60 people congregate or for doors used by staff only).

 Bullet pointFire exit routes might need to be protected so that people evacuating the building won't be affected by the smoke and flames.
-Typically, self-closing fire doors would be used and these can be connected to a fire alarm system to close the doors if smoke is detected.
+Typically, self-closing fire doors would be used in some premises where this is identified on the Risk Assessment.

-Bullet pointFire precautions must be maintained and looked after, so that they are in working order.
-A record of tests, maintenance and servicing needs to be kept to show that this has been done.
+Bullet pointFire precautions must be tested, checked and maintained, so that the precautions will be in working order when needed most.
+This includes periodic servicing of fire detection and alarm equipment, extinguishers and checks on fire exit doors.
+A record of tests, maintenance and servicing needs to be kept to show that this has been done, and a log book is the normal way to keep this information.

-Bullet pointThe must be a fire procedure for the building, outlining people's responsibilities and the evacuation plan in case of fire.
-It would also be normal to display a "fire action" poster and larger Churches and Places of Worship need a more comprehensive plan.
+Bullet pointThe must be a fire procedure for the building, outlining people's responsibilities for the safe evacuation in case of fire.
+It would also be normal to display a 'fire action' poster but larger Churches and Places of Worship need a more comprehensive procedure.

 Additional Information